 How much is your personal injury claim worth?

-Determining the value of a personal injury claim involves considering several key factors.
+Determining the value of a personal injury claim involves considering several key factors because of the different types of injurys.
 Here are the nine main components that typically contribute to financial compensation for the injured individual.
 The final compensation amount is often a summation of all the components after factoring in the individual’s negotiation skills.

 - Medical Expenses: This includes costs associated with necessary medical treatment, such as doctor’s visits, hospital stays, surgeries, therapy sessions, counseling, and medications.
 Future medical expenses are also taken into account.

 - Loss of Wages: If your injuries prevent you from working, you may be compensated for the income you lost during this period based on your average pre-accident earnings.